 With your host John

-Join art supremo Francesco Fontana for this 2-3hr workshop webinar, using a monochrome Texas truck reference to paint one or more paintings in colour with different colour harmonies. ** Details below ** Broadcasting live from Italy on 1 July 2022, Friday at 3:30PM (UK time).
-Please make a note in your diary.
+Join art supremo Francesco Fontana for this 2-3hr workshop webinar, using a monochrome Texas truck value study reference to then paint one or more paintings in colour with different colour harmonies. ** Details below ** Broadcast live from Italy on 4 Aug 2022.

 **See reference photo, sketch and recommended materials below**

 This workshop will cover the colour world - from a very limited palette to creative colourfulness!
 The subject will be city and landscape, using a small 'Texas truck' study reference as a starting point.
 We will consolidate the known and explore the unknown!

 Value structure with monochrome studies to create light magic and illusion.

 Basic colour theory.
 How to analyse the colour family in the reference pic.
 How to mix local colours